 • Contract with Superior as a PCP.

-All requests for a specialist to serve as a PCP must be submitted to Superior on the Request for Specialist PCP Form.
-Providers may request the form by calling Superior Provider Services at 1-877-391-5921.
+All requests for a specialist to serve as a PCP must be submitted to Superior on the Specialist as PCP Request Form located on Superior's website.

 The request should contain the following information: